top of page

 • Structured perioperative rapid recovery protocols

-As an Orthopedic & Joint Replacement Surgeon practicing in Mumbai and treating patients from across India, I integrate robotic-assisted alignment with muscle-sparing surgical philosophy to optimize early recovery while maintaining long-term implant positioning accuracy.
+As an Orthopedic & Joint Replacement Surgeon practicing in Mumbai, I integrate robotic-assisted alignment with a muscle-sparing surgical philosophy.
+This integration optimizes early recovery while maintaining long-term implant positioning accuracy.

 This article examines the evidence, biomechanics, surgical rationale, and outcome framework behind this integrated approach.